There are ways to temper your toughest critic and take constructive control of your feelings.

 Utilize these six tools from cognitive behavioral therapy to help decrease your pain and begin engaging with your life in a meaningful way.

-By Katie Willard Virant MSW, JD, LMSW on December 14, 2018 in Chronically Me
+By Katie Willard Virant MSW, JD, LCSW on December 14, 2018 in Chronically Me

 In the quest for healthier living, playtime is serious business—for children and adults alike.